concordalabs/remota/README.md

 1. Get the query parameter
 2. Create a Remota session client as a host (the user will always be a session host)
 3. Start remota
-4. Define how to handle two Remota events: control change requests and other peers joining (the agent).
-In here, it will accept both automatically, but you can design a modal to get the confirmation (or use `window.confirm`).
+4. Define how to handle two Remota events: control change requests and session ending.
+In here, it will accept control requres automatically, but you can design a modal to get the confirmation (or use `window.confirm`).

 Once you have the above up example set-up, head to [remota.xyz](https://remota.xyz), and start a new session.
 With access code in hands, open your application using `http://your-app?code=YOUR_CODE_HERE`.